-Reporting Dropout Rates, Corporal Punishment, Suspensions, Expulsions, and Alternative Placements. - The State Board shall report by March 15 of each yearannually to the Joint Legislative Education Oversight Committee and the Commission on Improving the Academic Achievement of Minority and At-Risk Students on the numbers of students who have dropped out of school, been subjected to corporal punishment, been suspended, been expelled, been reassigned for disciplinary purposes, or been placed in amprovided alternative program-education services.
-The data shall be reported in a disaggregated manner-and, reflecting the school administrative unit, race, gender, grade level, ethnicity, and disability status of each affected student.
+"(27) Reporting Dropout Rates, Corporal Punishment, Suspensions, Expulsions, and Alternative Placements. - The State Board shall report by March 15 of each year to the Joint Legislative Education Oversight Committee on the numbers of students who have dropped out of school, been subjected to corporal punishment, been suspended, been expelled, been reassigned for disciplinary purposes, or been placed in anprovided alternative program.education services.
+The data shall be reported in a disaggregated manner-and, reflecting the local school administrative unit, race, gender, grade level, ethnicity, and disability status of each affected student.
 Such data shall be readily available to the public.
 The State Board shall not include students that have been expelled from school when calculating the dropout rate.
 The Board shall maintain a separate record of the number of students who are expelled from school and the reasons for the expulsion."